jpritikin/coach/content/docs/me/psychoactive/salvia.md

 ### About the author

 I have practiced meditation for more than 30 years and worked as a software engineer for almost as long.
 I earned a Ph.D. in quantitative psychology from University of Virginia in 2016.
-I earned a rank of blue belt in Brazilian jiu jitsu.
+I earned a rank of blue belt in Brazilian jiu-jitsu.

 ## Future Research